eclectic-kitty/notes/Poetry Workshop - Decay Poem.md

 joining those soaked in rushing nectar mycelium, microbes

-*5*  breathing out that stench
+breathe out stench
-*8* that will soon burst like a razor floating up past lace skin
+that bursts like a razor
+floating up past lace skin

-*5* that sloughs off my calf
+that sloughs off
-*5* tangling in the spokes
-*7* soaking wells of honeyed blood
+my calf, tangling in the spokes, spraying wells of honeyed blood into asphalt

-into asphalt bending space-time // threatening //
-*8* to pull my image like taffy //
-// This doesn't make sense here anymore, would be better served in the other ending could use the extra two syllables from asphalt

-// Also this stuff later could probably be a bit more stilted, short, enjambed, but not as much as winter stuff

 but the rest cycles past
-blowing aside flies as
+blowing aside flies
-*4* chlorophyll drips // other word than drips
+chlorophyll fades in sun

-*5* smell and orange bloom
+brown and orange blooming
-rain and musk that drift off fallen leaves
-*7* beneath her window on dézéry
+rain and musk that drift off fallen leaves beneath her window on dézéry, where

-*11* inside lies a bathtub bursting with offal swiss army blade in my hand, ripping and tearing past solar heart, prostate, appendix
+inside lies a bathtub bursting with offal swiss army blade in my hand, ripping and tearing past solar heart and prostate, appendix

-*7* cast aside disgracefully
+all cast aside disgracefully
-*8* submerged in prescriptivist rage
-*8* superimposing caustic film
+submerged in prescriptivist rage superimposing caustic film

+a divine punishment inflicted
-*7* bubbles, blisters still the glow my calf, my thigh, my tongue
+my calf & thigh, tongue
-*10* all fibers contracting despite me, locked
+all fibers contracting despite me, locked

 eventually, the waves still as muscles ease, climbing out,